Johnson leads way, Florida beats undermanned Ole Miss 71-55

 Coming off a 16-point loss at Missouri, the Gators (11-5, 3-1 Southeastern Conference) were considerably more efficient on both ends against the Rebels (9-7, 0-3).
 They shot 54% from the field and forced 18 turnovers.

+Johnson did a little bit of everything, making 6 of 7 shots and adding chipping in six rebounds, three assists and three steals.

-Blackshear added nine rebounds for Florida, ending up one board shy of his eighth double-double of the season.
+Blackshear chipped in nine rebounds for Florida, ending up one board shy of his eighth double-double of the season.

+”Just coming out with more edge, especially on the defensive side of the ball,” Nembhard said. ”We’ve been slacking these last few games.
+We picked it up a lot on that side of the ball.”

-Ole Miss played without leading scorer Breein Tyree (back bruise), a senior who is averaging 17.8 points a game.
+Ole Miss played without leading scorer Breein Tyree, a senior who is averaging 17.8 points a game.
+Tyree bruised his back while landing hard on the floor in practice.
 Starting center Khadim Sy also didn’t make the trip.

+”We thought he may play,” coach Kermit Davis said of Tyree. ”I know one thing: when he can play, he’ll play.
+He just took a heck of a fall.
+Guy tried to block his shot, physical play, real clean play.
+I hope he’ll be available for LSU.”

 KJ Buffen paced Ole Miss with 20 points.
-Blake Hinson added 16 points and 11 rebounds for his first double-double of the season.
+Sophomore Blake Hinson added 16 points and 11 rebounds for his first double-double in college.

+”I thought for the most part we competed,” Davis said. ”We had a lot of guys that obviously hadn’t played that many minutes.”

-The Gators were up 40-28 at the half and scored the first seven points coming out of the locker room to really pull away.
+The Gators were up 40-28 at halftime and scored the first seven points coming out of the locker room to really pull away.
 They led by as many as 23 in the second half.

 Florida opened and closed the first half with huge runs.
 The Gators scored 14 of the game’s first 18 points, building a 10-point lead and looking like they would run the Rebels off the court.

 Ole Miss scored 10 straight points to get back in the game, with Hinson doing most of the heavy lifting.
-Hinson, a sophomore who grew up about 100 miles southeast of Gainesville in Deltona, made two 3-pointers and a driving layup to help close the gap.
+A sophomore who grew up about 100 miles southeast of Gainesville in Deltona, Hinson made two 3-pointers and a driving layup to help close the gap.
 His jumper midway through the first half gave the Rebels their first and only lead.

 Florida went back in front for good on Johnson’s 3-pointer from the corner.
 That was part of seven consecutive made baskets for the Gators, who put together a 16-3 run to seize control.